 The first part of the Reading Task 3

 You are going to read an article about pets in the digital age.
-For questions 1-4 below, choose the correct answer which you think fits best based on the text.
+For questions 1-4 below, tick the appropriate answer which you think fits best based on the text.

 The full text you can read here.